Banded iron formation: Diagenesis

 The iron may have originally precipitated as greenalite and other iron silicates.
 Macrobanding is then interpreted as a product of compaction of the original iron silicate mud.
 This produced siderite-rich bands that served as pathways for fluid flow and formation of magnetite.

-The Great Oxidation Event
+Great Oxidation Event

 The peak of deposition of banded iron formations in the late Archean, and the end of deposition in the Orosirian, have been interpreted as markers for the Great Oxygenation Event.
 Prior to 2.45 billion years ago, the high degree of mass-independent fractionation of sulfur (MIF-S) indicates an extremely oxygen-poor atmosphere.
 The peak of banded iron formation deposition coincides with the disappearance of the MIF-S signal, which is interpreted as the permanent appearance of oxygen in the atmosphere between 2.41 and 2.35 billion years ago.
 This was accompanied by the development of a stratified ocean with a deep anoxic layer and a shallow oxidized layer.
 The end of deposition of BIF at 1.85 billion years ago is attributed to the oxidation of the deep ocean.